 If hiking the Inca Trail is in the plans during your trip to Peru, you will have to pack accordingly.
 Having a good Inca Trail packing list is a good starting point to have a better idea of which essential items to bring with you, and which ones to leave at home.

-If you are curious to see what to wear on the Inca Trail and you should include in your Inca Trail packing list, continue reading and bookmark this post: here you will find plenty of ideas and tips.
+If you are curious to see what to wear on the Inca Trail and what you should include in your Inca Trail packing list, continue reading and bookmark this post: here you will find plenty of ideas and tips.

 I have walked the Inca Trail myself, and wrote extensively about it.
 Make sure you read my post Walking The Inca Trail To Machu Picchu.